High Park: History

 The park was known as a location for clandestine meetings of homosexuals in the days before the decriminalization of homosexuality in Canada in the 1960s.
 Its reputation as a meeting place persisted for decades afterward.
 In 1985, a group of five young teenage boys from Toronto suburbs went to High Park and beat to death a 40-year-old male librarian.

 In 1993, the High Park Citizens' Advisory Committee was founded as a volunteer group to aid the City of Toronto in the stewardship of the park.
 The group was renamed the High Park Community Advisory Council in 2003.
 The group and its offshoots have developed various programs and initiatives for the park, including the Volunteer Stewardship Program, which is involved in preserving and protecting the environment of the park.
 The group is active in promoting the natural plant species in the park, and volunteers regularly remove invasive non-native species.

 According to the Taiaiako'n Historical Preservation Society, there are 57 ancient indigenous peoples' burial mounds in the park.
 In May 2011, one such location was occupied by the Society.
 The site, a small hill known as "Snake Mound" on the west bank of Lower Duck Pond, had been eroded by illegal BMX bike use.
 The society, in cooperation with the City of Toronto, cordoned off the location and worked to restore the site, fixing the erosion, and removing the bike ramps present.
 At first, a replacement BMX bike park was suggested for the parking lot at the south end of Spring Road, but public opposition led the bike facility to be built south of the railway, on land that was infilled in the 1920s as part of the Sunnyside park development.
 A mound north of Grenadier Restaurant, known as "Bear Mound", is believed by the Society to also be an ancient burial mound, although an assessment done for the City concluded otherwise.

 In 2012, Toronto City Council, in a round of cuts to city services, voted to discontinue supporting the High Park Zoo and seek alternative funding.
 The zoo cost over CA$100,000 annually to operate and was operated by the city's Park and Recreations Department.
-An organization, "Friends of the High Park Zoo", was formed to fundraise and seek other sponsors for the zoo.
-In April 2012, the organization was successful in finding a sponsor (the Honey Family Foundation) while the organization develops a permanent source of funding.
-The sponsor will match public donations for the next three years.
+An organization, "Friends of the High Park Zoo", was formed to fund-raise and seek other sponsors for the zoo.
+In April 2012, the organization was successful in finding a sponsor (the Honey Family Foundation) while the organization developed a permanent source of funding.
+The sponsor matched public donations for the next three years.
+The City restored operational funding in 2014.
+The Friends fund-raises for improvements to the zoo.